MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > [!Note]
 > Nuance Conversational IVR and [Maker Welcome Content](welcome-content.md) are excluded from customer-managed key encryption.

-[Power Virtual Agent](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) store its data in their own storage and in [Microsoft Dataverse](/power-apps/maker/data-platform/data-platform-intro).
+[Microsoft Copilot Studio](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) stores its data in their own storage and in [Microsoft Dataverse](/power-apps/maker/data-platform/data-platform-intro).
 When you apply the customer-managed key to these environments, only the data stores in **Microsoft Dataverse** are encrypted with your key.
-The non-Microsoft Dataverse data, continue to be encrypted with the Microsoft-managed key.
+The non-Microsoft Dataverse data continues to be encrypted with the Microsoft-managed key.

 > [!NOTE]
 >